ckw1206/openshift/prerequisites/MacOS/README.md

 sshKey: ssh-ed25519 AAAA...
 ```

-> the minimum vm size for master node is CPU:4 / RAM:16GB, and for worker node is CPU:2 / RAM:8GB.
-Both replicas can be stated as 1 if there is no availability requirement.
+> The minimum vm size for `master node is CPUs:4/RAM:16GB`, and for `worker node is CPUs:2/RAM:8GB`.
+Both `replicas can be set as 1` if there is no availability requirement.